bangadang/stackIT/FS25/Dataengineering.md

 	- **parallel hierarchies**
 		- multiple independent grouping options are possible within the same dimension
-	- no hierarchical relationship between parallel branches parallel hierarchy
+	- no hierarchical relationship between parallel branches
+	- parallel hierarchy
-§ a path in the classification schema
+		- a path in the classification schema
-§ a consolidation path
+		- a consolidation path
 - **Facts**
 	- specific event/ transaction
+	- basis measure
 - **Measures**
-	- aggregated/ calculated quantity
+	- aggregated/ calculated quantity by applying arithmetic operation on facts
 	- Numeric values in the fact table, used for analysis (e.g., sum of sales, average revenue).
+	- **
 - **Schema/ Model types**
 	1. **Star Schema** ⭐
     -   Fact table in the center with dimension tables radiating outward.